From bikes to autonomous buses - how we move in the future is likely to be different to how we move today.

-Over the next 18 months this Connected Autonomous Vehicle (CAV) pathfinder project will see the Council work in partnership with a range of organisations to demonstrate real-world uses and learn about the technology with the aim of understanding how in the future residents and visitors might be offered new means of zero emission shared transport and an alternative to single occupancy car journeys.
+Our Connected Autonomous Vehicle (CAV) pathfinder project has involved working in partnership with a range of organisations to demonstrate real-world uses and learn about the technology.
+The aim to better understand how, in the future, residents and visitors might be offered new means of zero emission shared transport and an alternative to single occupancy car journeys.

-The trials will utilise a state of the art fully electric shuttle, capable of seating up to ten passengers, and operating both manually and autonomously on the public highway.
+The trials have utilised a state of the art fully electric shuttle, capable of seating up to ten passengers, and operating both manually and autonomously on the public highway.

-Working with the NEC, the first ground-breaking passenger trials in Solihull took place throughout September and the latter half of October 2021.
+Working with the NEC, the first ground-breaking passenger trials in Solihull took place throughout September and October 2021.

 An autonomous shuttle (also known as a self-driving or driverless vehicle), is a vehicle that uses a range of sensors to understand its surroundings – allowing it to move around safely with little or no operator input.
 For our trial there will always be a safety operator on-board.